Asia Markets Mostly Up As Central Banks Prepare Virus Response - UrduPoint

 However, earlier gains were pared as investors fret over the effectiveness of monetary policy in the face of the virus, which continues to spread, with the US death toll jumping and the World Health Organization warning the world was in "uncharted territory".

-The disease has now killed more than 3,100 people and infected more than 91,000, though China -- where it started -- reported Tuesday its lowest number of new cases in six weeks.
+The disease has now killed more than 3,100 people and infected more than 91,000, though China -- where it started -- on Tuesday reported its lowest number of new cases in six weeks.

-Shanghai and Sydney both rose 0.7 percent, while Hong Kong added 0.3 percent and Seoul put on 0.6 percent.
+Shanghai and Sydney both rose 0.7 percent, while Seoul put on 0.6 percent.

 "One feels... that the newly found optimism sweeping the markets has a fragile foundation," said Jeffrey Halley at OANDA.
 "We have not seen the end of 'peak gyration' in markets yet."
 Traders were given a strong lead after Wall Street enjoyed its best day in more than a year as the Dow soared more than five percent, while the S&P 500 and Nasdaq piled on around 4.5 percent.